 Akkas & Associates Turkish Law Firm is a one of the leading Turkish law firms with a long record of excellence and professional leadership in Istanbul, Turkey.
-Since its foundation in 1992, Akkas & Associates has been the choice of numerous clients in Turkey.
+Since its foundation in 1992, Akkas & Associates has been the choice of numerous clients in need of English speaking lawyers in Istanbul, Turkey.
 Thanks to its nationally recognized litigation group and sophisticated business law practice, our firm is now one of the globally recognized Turkish law firms in Istanbul, Turkey.

 Akkas & Associates is a relatively young Turkish law firm, but one with an impressive and respected history.
 We began from the efforts and dreams of one lawyer, Selcuk Akkas, who was soon joined by his colleagues and associates.
 Together they and many other talented individuals built an organization around collaboration and mutual respect, and on absolute dedication to providing clients with value.